 top of page

 Commissioned by and written for Claire Edwardes with the generous support of Creative New Zealand.
-Premiering in Sydney, 31 August and 1 September 2024.
+Premiered in Sydney, 31 August and 1 September 2024.

 I. Nightshade